JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ### Amazon SQS

 - It is fully managed and can have multiple consumers and multiple producers. - It can scale from 1 msg/s to 15,000 msg/s. - Default retention period of messages is 4 days and max. of 14 days. - No limit to number of msgs. in queue. - Low latency (<10 ms on publish and receive). - Horizontal scaling in terms of consumers. - can have duplicate msgs (at least once delivery, occasionally). - can have out of order msgs (best effort ordering). - Limitations of 256 KB per msg sent.
+[Max Visibility timeout of 12 hours while default is 30 seconds. - Also has replayability]

 - Producing Messages: Each msg would have a body, a msg attb. (optional), delay delivery (optional). - You get back a msg identitifer and MD5 hash of the body back from the SQS. ![alt text](image-174.png)